codepath/android_guides/Android-Design-Guidelines.md

 ### Guidelines

 The official Android docs has an [excellent set of design resources](http://developer.android.com/design/get-started/principles.html).
 This section will highlight a few key design guidelines and link to the appropriate guides.
-You can also check out thee [Android design tips](http://www.androiddesign.tips) for a quick overview.
+You can also check out these [Android design tips](http://www.androiddesign.tips) for a quick overview.

 #### Design Principles